modex-reloaded/fluent-plugin-bcdb/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

-You can use the docker-compose file in this repo to start a dev envviroment, be sure to modify the file in `dev/fluent.conf` before running `docker-compose up`
+You can use the docker-compose file in this repo to start a dev environment, be sure to modify the file in `dev/fluent.conf` before running `docker-compose up`

 ## Contributing